royceda/Ruby-Web/README.md

 # Ruby-Web
-My first Ruby on Rails project
+To try and figure out Ruby on rails